Coldus12/scrape_ttc/README.md

 TTC uses captcha, so it is recommended to first run save_cookies.py via

     python3 save_cookies.py
 A browser will open with TTC, and you have to load the page.
 Most probably it won't ask you to do a captcha, but if it does you should do it.
 The save_cookies.py script leaves you 60 seconds to finish the captcha.
-The cookies are save via pickle.
+The cookies are saved via pickle.

 After this you can now run the ttc.py itself: